algochoi/simple-nft-tutorial/README.md

 You should be able to see your new coin/nft on the blockchain!
 You can view asset information on Algoexplorer by clicking `Technical Information` and then `Creation Tx`, which should show you details about your shiny coin.
 You can access an `ipfs` url anytime by copying the CID to the end of `https://ipfs.io/ipfs/`, i.e. `https://ipfs.io/ipfs/YOUR_CID_HERE`.
 Here's a [dummy example](https://ipfs.io/ipfs/bafkreiey5jxe6ilpf62lnh77tm5ejbbmhbugzjuf6p2v3remlu73ced34q).

 > **tl;dr** Edit `create_nft.py` with your token params and run `python3 create_nft.py`.
 It should generate two links for you to look at your shiny asset.

+## Transferring assets
+Now that you have created your asset, you might want to send it to someone else.
+To do this, the receiver needs to [opt-in](https://developer.algorand.org/tutorials/asa-python/#part-3-opt-in) to the asset, have a minimum balance of 0.1 Algo (per asset opted-in), and sign with their `private_key` to confirm this.
+Then, the owner of the asset can [transfer](https://developer.algorand.org/tutorials/asa-python/#part-4-transfer) the asset to the receiver.

+todo: add section/script on asset transfers?

 ## Additional Resources
 * [JavaScript tutorial using Pinata IPFS](https://developer.algorand.org/solutions/minting-nfts-on-algorand-using-ipfs/)